-Qamar is a musician living in a futuristic metropolitan city.
-Struggling to pay rent and heartbroken after a terrible breakup, she decides to return to the island ashram of her childhood.
+Qamar is a musician hustling in a near-future metropolitan city.
+Struggling to pay rent and heartbroken after a breakup, she decides to return to the island ashram of her childhood.
 It’s time to finally settle the rift she has with her estranged mother, Veda—a brilliant scientist, actress, and one of the leaders of a now-dissolved cult called the Endless Temple.

-But when Qamar arrives, the land is as verdant as she remembers, but neglected, and, most troubling, there are no signs of her mother or sister.
-Behind a retina scan–locked door, Qamar encounters a machine consciousness—VEDA (Virtual Experiences, Dreams and Afterlife)—that her mother made in the image of herself.
-VEDA is her mother’s last opus, an artificial intelligence that allows her to finally tell her daughter the story of her life.
+But when Qamar arrives, the land is verdant yet neglected, and, most troubling, there are no signs of her mother or sister, Palo.
+Behind a retina scan–locked door, Qamar encounters her mother’s last opus, a machine consciousness called VEDA (Virtual Experiences, Dreams and Afterlife), designed to reveal the story of Veda’s life.
 The descent into VEDA’s technoscape forces Qamar to confront the taboos and tragedies of their past, while bracing herself for the wild, unexpected possibilities that await.

 Author